SandyWyper/SandyDotDev/src/content/projects/banner-time/index.md

 </script>
 ```

 That's it.
-The banners should appear on the correct day, fade transtion between each message slide, and stop showing on Christmas day.
-You can futher customise the slides by following the intructions in the [repo readme](https://github.com/SandyWyper/Banner-Time/blob/master/README.md).
-Change; the slide transition type, the transition speed and interval, the styles(CSS) of the banner, the timezone, and add a link to the banner element.
+The banners should appear on the correct day, fade transition between each message slide, and stop showing on Christmas day.
+You can further customise the slides by following the instructions in the [repo readme](https://github.com/SandyWyper/Banner-Time/blob/master/README.md).
+Change; the slide transition type, the transition speed and interval, the styles(CSS) of the banner, the time zone, and add a link to the banner element.

 ### Conclusion

-While builing this..... something about timezones and daylight savings.... need to weigh up the benefits of the bloat, potentially use moment.js as a dependency for reliance on time zones and daylight savings.
+While building this, I came to learn about how to handle time on the web.
+JavaScript comes pre-packed with methods that allow us to use time, like the [UTC()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/UTC) (universal coordinated time).

+> The UTC() method returns the number of milliseconds between a specified date and midnight of January 1, 1970, according to universal time.

+The timing functionality of _Banner-Time_ uses UTC to calculate, wherever in the world the user is, what time it is and compares it to the time that the banners are scheduled to show for.
+However, if I set up a banner in the UK to change at midnight in the summer time, it will in fact change at 1am.
+This is because UTC is set to GMT, and doesn't take into account daylight savings.

+A possible solution to this would be to integrate [moment.js](https://momentjs.com/) as a dependency, however this would increase the package size to 25k from 6.5k.
+That's 4x the size, which I think, considering it's just a simple message banner, probably overkill. _Banner-Time_ does allow you to adjust the time zone, so as long as you keep in mind about the DLS issue it can still be a useful tool.